Why Your Internet Is Slow

 Traffic analyzers can provide insight into not only how much bandwidth you are using, but also what application or website it is and who is using it.
 You’d be surprised at what percentage of your bandwidth is used on social media and streaming media such as YouTube, Facebook, Pandora, Spotify, ESPN, etc. This information is important when implementing a feature called Quality of Service (QoS) to prioritize certain types of traffic.
 For instance, if you have a VoIP phone system across multiple branch offices, you may want to give voice traffic priority on the network.
 Some network analyzers can show you how effective your traffic prioritization is.
 In short, traffic analyzers allow you to collect data over time and find actionable patterns to which you can make changes.

 Knowledge is power.
 The more you know about your network traffic the more you can understand why your network is slow and take measures to correct it.
 If you are interested in gaining insight into your network traffic, Revolution Group can help you implement the right product for your needs.
 We’re experienced with many different traffic graphers and analyzers.
-Call us today to learn more, 614-212-1111 or fill out form below.
+Call us today to learn more, 614-212-1111.